 That is what SAP thought at this time, but then in SPS08, suddenly SAP added rows oriented tables to HANA.
-Yes running an entirely column-oriented database for a transaction processing system never made any sense.
+Yes, running an entirely column-oriented database for a transaction processing system never made any sense.
 Appleby himself describes this change in our critique of his article in How Accurate Was John Appleby on HANA SPS08?
-This article is written in November 2014, and in June of 2014, or seven months later SAP already had to change its design.
+This article is written in November 2014, and in June of 2014, or seven months later, SAP already had to change its design.

 Therefore, what Appleby states here is reversed.
-HANA’s performance for ERP systems must have been absolutely atrocious before they added row oriented stores.
+HANA’s performance for ERP systems must have been atrocious before they added row oriented stores.

 More analysis of this quote can be found in the article John Appleby, Beaten by Chris Eaton in Debate and Required Saving by Hasso Plattner.

 This is strong evidence that SAP did know what it was doing when it first designed the S/4HANA data model and has been backtracking from its original design through successive releases.
-Its earlier statements are contradicted by adjustments it made to the data model in later releases of HANA.
+Its earlier statements are contradicted by adjustments it made to the data model in later versions of HANA.

-Customers that bought HANA basically much accepted the “simplification” of the data model without questioning if it was actually improved.
+Customers that bought HANA much accepted the “simplification” of the data model without questioning if it was actually improved.

 SAP could have dramatically improved the data model with true simplification.
 This is true of almost any software vendor, but more so for SAP ERP because most of the application was designed before modeling tools were anything like we have today.